chnyda/taikungoclient/client/docs/ProjectAppDetailsDto.md

 HasProjectAppParams returns a boolean if a field has been set.

-### SetProjectAppParamsNil

-`func (o *ProjectAppDetailsDto) SetProjectAppParamsNil(b bool)`

- SetProjectAppParamsNil sets the value for ProjectAppParams to be an explicit nil

-### UnsetProjectAppParams
-`func (o *ProjectAppDetailsDto) UnsetProjectAppParams()`

-UnsetProjectAppParams ensures that no value is present for ProjectAppParams, not even an explicit nil

 [[Back to Model list]](../README.md#documentation-for-models) [[Back to API list]](../README.md#documentation-for-api-endpoints) [[Back to README]](../README.md)